abdougrou/WordleSolver/README.md

 # Word, My World
 Web application helping you solve every Wordle possible.
-This project was build as part of PolyhacksPolyHacks - Hackatown 2022.
+This project was built as part of PolyhacksPolyHacks - Hackatown 2022.

 ## Demo
 There is a demo that can be accessed right [here](http://wordmyworld.tech)